lyz-code/blue-book/docs/coding/python/pytest.md

 displays them in their own section for each failed test in the same manner as captured stdout and stderr.

-You can change the default logging level in the pytest configuration
+You can change the default logging level in the pytest configuration:

 !!! note "File: pytest.ini"
     ```ini